aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmltablecolelement/span/_index.md

 ---
 title: HTMLTableColElement.Span
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLTableColElement property.
+description: HTMLTableColElement Span property.
 Indicates the number of columns in a group or affected by a grouping.
 See the span attribute definition in HTML 4.01
 type: docs
 weight: 40
 url: /net/aspose.html/htmltablecolelement/span/